rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ---

-## 2. Core Interpretation of Negative Space
+## 2. Core interpretation of negative space ✨

-Negative space in Atlas v1 does **not** mean failure of the atlas.
+Negative space in Atlas v1 does **not** mean failure of the Atlas.

-It means the atlas has reached a point where:
+It means the Atlas has reached a point where:

 - the center is stable
 - the edge is visible